Empiricism = the broad view that all knowledge originates from experience.

 Logical empiricism = Any theoretical statement we make about the world around us can be reduced to a statement (or set of statements) about direct experience.
 For logical empiricism, there is no gap between our talk of material objects and our talk of experience, since our talk of external objects reduces to talk about experience.
 Logical positivism is best explained by Carnap-logical-analysis-eliminates-metaphysics.

-Logical empiricism is an attempt to provide epistemological foundations for the formal sciences (mathematical sciences) and the empirical sciences (the natural sciences).
+- it is based on a theory of language and is an attempt to provide epistemological foundations for the formal sciences (mathematical sciences) and the empirical sciences (the natural sciences).

 - Reduction in formal sciences = Logical empiricists try to give a general account of a priori knowledge and believe that mathematics reduces to formal (pure) logic.
 By formulating appropriate definitions of numerical terms, it can be shown that mathematical truths can be reduced to logical truths.